Aubade with Sugarcube of SSRIs

 you steer these hooves to sweetgrass.
 You calm me free.

-James O’Leary (they/them) is a bi, gender-fluid poet and writer from Arizona.
-James’s work has been nominated for both the Best of the Net and the Pushcart Prize anthologies, and has appeared or is forthcoming in online and print publications including Frontier, The Indianapolis Review, and Foglifter.
-James holds an MFA from Sarah Lawrence College.
-You can find James on Twitter @thesundaypoet; they currently live in Orange County.
+Willow James Claire (they/them) is a trans poet from Arizona.
+Their work has been nominated for both the Best of the Net and the Pushcart Prize anthologies, and has appeared or is forthcoming in Frontier, Protean, The Indianapolis Review, and Foglifter.
+Willow holds an MFA from Sarah Lawrence College.